 (ii) Depending upon what data is being used in a linkage project and where this data is held will identify what Ethics Panel should be approached to review a linkage project.
 If a linkage project involves the use of health data, a Health Ethics Panel should be used. eDRIS can support researchers to identify and apply to the correct panel.
 Similarly, each University has its own Ethics Panel that should be used when academics are leading a study that does not involve health data.
 For linkage projects that do not involve health data and are not led by an academic, the UK Statistics Authority have established a Statistics Ethics Panel.
 The OCSSA can provide support to statisticians applying to this panel.

 (i) Before the data can be shared a Data Sharing Agreement needs to be written and signed by all of the data controllers involved in the project.
 This is an agreement that clearly details what everyones' role is and what is being done to make sure the project is legal and secure.
-The OCSSA has produced a Data Sharing Agreement template and drafting note.
+Please get in touch if you require a template to help you write one.

 (ii) If the project requires a third party for linkage or to provide separation of functions then a Data Processing Agreement will need to be signed between the parties clearly detailing what is required of each party.
 If all of the parties involved are public sector then a Memorandum of Understanding could be used instead.

 National Records of Scotland can provide a service as a trusted third party indexing or linking agent, supporting a separation of functions and are also able to use their indexing spine to help improve linkage rates and data quality. eDRIS can also provide a service as a trusted third party linking agent.